Over the years, we have had so many customers contact us and state one of the following:

-- Which products or combination of products reduces the number of overnight leaks – resulting in less laundering?
+- Which leak proof diapers for adults or combination of products reduces of products reduces the number of overnight leaks – resulting in less laundering?

 - Incontinence waste for adults is a lot more than what we used to deal with for our babies – what can I do?
 How can I reduce the odors from this?